nodejitsu/handbook/content/faq/index.md

 Individual plans can't use Custom SSL but they can use our Free SSL service with `*.jit.su` and `*.nodejitsu.com`.
 Just prepend the `https://` and it's done.

-## How can I target an application through a specific load balancer?
+## How to target an application through a specific load balancer?

 For debugging purposes it's sometimes useful to hit your application through a specific balancer.
 This is easily done by providing a Host header to the